-San Diego is one of the country’s best kid friendly travel destinations.
+San Diego is one of the country’s best kid friendly hotel & travel destinations.
 With miles of beaches, Legoland, our World Famous Zoo, Sea World and an overall relaxed family friendly vibe it’s no surprise that more and more parents are starting to choose San Diego as their next stop for a family vacation.

 Naturally, as parents start to plan their trips to San Diego and come across some of our most popular content, I end up getting lots of questions.
 Where were we in one of my Instagram photos?
 Which museum should people visit with their toddlers?
 What beach are we at?
 However, there is one question in particular that I get multiple times a week; Where do you recommend we stay when we visit San Diego with our kids?
 My answer to where families with kids should stay in San Diego is the same every time.
 So, instead of just messaging everyone back one by one with a quick answer I decided to share exactly why time and time again I recommend staying at The La Jolla Shores Hotel with kids.

 La Jolla Shores Hotel

 What most families visiting San Diego don’t realize is that the city is very spread out.
 You absolutely need to rent a car because you’re going to spend a lot of time in it.
 The Zoo and Legoland are over 30 miles apart and probably over an hour drive depending on traffic.
 Because our great city spans such a big distance, the location of your hotel really matters.
 If you stay in La Jolla shores, you’ll be right dead center between North County and Central San Diego and in a perfect jumping off point to easily get to whatever activity and adventure you are going to do while visiting San Diego.
 Most importantly, you are going to wake up and fall asleep to the sound of the waves in one of the most kid friendly beaches in the country.